nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?

-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous SHOCO shopping list.
+**A**: Install the app in the other computer and replace the empty data file it creates with the file that contains the data of your previous SHOCO shopping list.

 &nbsp;